Galaco/lambda-core/README.md

 ## What will this do?
 The end goal is to be able to point this application at a source engine game, with a bsp as the target, and be able to load and play that map.
+Where this progresses beyond that, needs to be decided.
+Most likely this will be come either a thin client for multiple source games with game specific code layered on top (target multiplayer as priority), or the full server simulation for single player games would be written (targeting single player as priority).

 ## Getting started